 Frequently Asked Questions

 What to expect during treatmentUnlike conventional lawn care services, which use synthetic fertilizers and chemical herbicides, we use organic ingredients that enable your soil to use its own natural ability to nurture and sustain life.
-Through one of our seven-step programs, we will analyze your soil and apply the organic nutrients it needs to regain its natural ability to encourage the growth of thriving turf that will crowd out weeds and fight off diseases and insects.
+Through one of our eight-step programs, we will analyze your soil and apply the organic nutrients it needs to regain its natural ability to encourage the growth of thriving turf that will crowd out weeds and fight off diseases and insects.

 How long will it take before I begin to see results?The results vary depending on the condition of the lawn.
 If the lawn has a lot of weeds and bare spots, it will take a while for the fertilizers to fully incorporate into the soil, and it can be a full growing season before you really see and appreciate the difference.
 If the lawn is already well maintained, you should continue to see good results after switching to organic treatments.

 How often should I water my lawn?Give your lawn 1 inch of water every week.
 Use a tuna can to measure: Place it in the area you are watering, and when it’s almost full you’ve watered enough.
 If you don’t have a sprinkler system, we can help you find a company to install one.
 If you already have a system and need advice on how often to run it, we can help you with that too.